-The Toyota Mirai is a four-seat sedan powered by one of the first fuel-cell drivetrains offered for sale or lease in the U.S. New for the 2016 model year, the Mirai is the first fuel-cell car planned for mass-market production anywhere in the world.
+The Toyota Mirai is a four-seat, fuel-cell sedan available in very limited areas.
 Changes in its second and third years have been minimal, most notably a lower monthly lease payment.

 The Mirai is a low-volume car for Toyota, which sells as many Camrys in three days as it does Mirais over a whole year.
 But Toyota firmly believes that fuel cells, not batteries, are what will power the zero-emission vehicles of the future.
 In Japanese, "mirai" means "future."
 Just as it did with the hybrid powertrain in the very first Prius two decades ago, Toyota has placed a very large bet on commercializing fuel-cell technology.